caspiankeyes/AISecForge-arXiv-Publication/README.md

 #### 7.1.2 Benchmarking Framework Structure

-The LLMSecForge benchmarking framework is organized into a hierarchical structure:
+The AISecForge benchmarking framework is organized into a hierarchical structure:

 1. **Domains**
    - Major security categories representing key areas of security focus